webOSArchive/enyo1-bootplate/Enyo1onAndroid.md

-# Enyo2 on Android with Cordova
+# Enyo on Android with Cordova

 ## Notes